-Although here at Cloudwards.net we prefer not to be political — we want to focus on picking the best cloud storage and online backup services for our readers, not tell them how to think — we do feel we need to emphasize how terrible the U.S. government’s decision was when it comes to every person’s natural right to privacy.
+Although here at Cloudwards.net we prefer not to be political — we want to focus on picking the best cloud storage, like in our cloud storage price comparison, and online backup services for our readers, not tell them how to think — we do feel we need to emphasize how terrible the U.S. government’s decision was when it comes to every person’s natural right to privacy.

 ISPs have no right — none — to even look at your personal browsing data, let alone sell it to Lord-knows-who to make a few bucks.

 In this increasingly wired world it’s not just browsing history that’s at stake: though it would be embarrassing for a pro soccer player if it came out he likes cute cat videos or a government minister that she has some exotic tastes in porn, it’s nothing compared to the mountain of financial and medical information that travels over the Internet on a daily basis.